ckreutz/crisscrossed-blog/_posts/2014-12-18-introduction-social-and-open-innovation.markdown

 ## Social Innovation – A New Approach to Tackle Complex Challenges

 The world is confronted with huge challenges, requiring many solutions and ideas.
 To overcome these challenges, open innovation is not only an option but a necessity in present and future problem solving.
 Particularly in the non-profit sector many organisations are realizing that they are unable to find solutions to challenges such as climate change or food crises on their own.
 Problems and their potential solutions are embedded in complex settings.
-The non profit sector has been traditionally much more open to finding external ideas and solutions than the commercial sector.
+The non-profit sector has been traditionally much more open to finding external ideas and solutions than the commercial sector.
 Many energy saving ideas might not have the potential to become commercial products, but can still provide immediate help to those in need.
 Whoever is willing to contemplate the genuine complexities of project work can not fail to see the need for a broader range of expertise and an interdisciplinary approach.

 The United Nations and its different organisations have been experimenting with the field of crowdsourcing and open innovation.
 UNICEF is one of the pioneers of open innovation, having established innovation labs for example in Kosovo.
 The organisation has put together idea competitions such as the 72 hour challenge.
 The first 72 hours during a humanitarian disaster are the most critical ones.
 Finding solutions to help protect vulnerable people is a major challenge for organisations such as UNICEF.